kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 Let's continue with a more detailed breakdown of individual revenue segments where we will look at different drivers behind each segment.

 #### Advertising revenue from Google properties (rename based on takeaway)
-Majority of $116.3bn of advertising revenue ($96.3bn) is coming from ads that Google shows on its own sites which Google calls "Google properties."
+**Majority of $116.3bn of advertising revenue ($96.3bn) is coming from ads that Google shows on its own sites** which Google calls "Google properties."
 These are sites like google.com, youtube.com, Google Maps or Gmail which Google has in its control so it can keep all ads revenue from ads showed on these sites.

 This is the main revenue segment for Alphabet/Google, and it is no surprise that it is roughly in line with overall Alphabet's Revenue growth.

-Advertising revenue can increase either thanks to more clicks (more ads per users or more users using google's sites) or it can increase if the price per click will go up.
-The reality for ad revenue for Google properties was:
+**Advertising revenue can increase** either thanks to **more clicks** (more ads per users or more users using google's sites) or it can increase **if the price per click will go up.** The reality for ad revenue for Google properties was:
-- 62% increase in paid clicks which was driven by
+- **62% increase in paid clicks** which was driven by
     - YouTube engagement ads
     - increases in mobile search queries
     - advertisers demand
     - user base increase

-- This increase was partially offset by a decrease in the cost per click paid by advertisers to Google by 25%.
+- This increase was partially offset by a **decrease in the cost per click paid by advertisers to Google by 25%**.
 This decrease was primarily driven by continued growth in YouTube engagement ads where the cost per click is lower than in other Google ads types.

 To sum it up, **Google is getting less per one click, but thanks to growth in Youtube and mobile search there are more clicks, so overall ads revenue from Google properties increased by 24%.**

 #### Advertising revenue from Network Members' properties (rename based on takeaway)

-A smaller part of Google's revenue ($20.0bn) is coming from ads served through Google on other sites of Google Network Member's.
+**A smaller part of Google's revenue ($20.0bn) is coming from ads served through Google on other sites of Google Network Member's**.

 This segment has lower growth and had lower growth even last year.
 The split between quantity and price is also different:
 - impressions of ads on non-google sites increased by 2% only (3% last year)